 The worst part of Disney aside from the obvious?
 The food.

-Disney World is a place where sane people actually pray for a McDonalds to serve up pink-slime burgers.
+Disney World is a place where sane people actually pray for a McDonalds to open and serve up pink-slime burgers.
 If Disney actually did open a familiar fast-food restaurant, the queue would be longer than the one for Space Mountain.
 I would have gladly waited and even bought something from the gift shop afterward.

-Instead, you can pay $11 for a fatty, viking-sized leg of meat from some unidentified, genetically-modified beast or do as we did and pay $8 for a “taco” that would send any sensible Mexican running proactively to the toilet.
+Instead, you can pay $11 for a fatty, viking-sized leg of meat from some unidentified, genetically-modified fowl or do as we did and pay $8 for a “taco” that would send any sensible Mexican running proactively to the toilet.

 To Disney’s credit, however, I did observe a completely new trend: fresh fruit was available everywhere.
 Maybe they’ve been criticized by health groups or think that a few apples will reverse a mountain of bad food karma, but alongside yesterday’s corn dogs sold at street carts, a plate of apples was always available.